 Those with CTE can have life-changing repercussions.
 It will affect them, their loved ones, and the rest of their career.
 Some of the most common symptoms include:

 - Memory loss

 - Impaired judgement

 - Onset of dementia

-Berkowitz Hanna will monitor any changes that might occur with this settlement.
+Berkowitz and Hanna LLC will monitor any changes that might occur with this settlement.

-Note: Berkowitz Hanna did not represent any of the parties in these lawsuits.
+Note: Berkowitz and Hanna LLC did not represent any of the parties in these lawsuits.

 Photo by Kevin Jones via Flickr.com